n8n-io/n8n-docs/docs/integrations/builtin/credentials/auth0management.md

 ## Using API (Client Secret)

-To set up this credential, you'll need:
+To configure this credential, you'll need:

 - An Auth0 domain
 - A Client ID
 - A Client Secret

-Refer to the [Auth0 Management API Get Access Tokens documentation](https://auth0.com/docs/secure/tokens/access-tokens/get-access-tokens){:target=_blank .external-link} for instructions on obtaining the Client ID and Client Secret from the application's settings tab.
+Refer to the [Auth0 Management API Get Access Tokens documentation](https://auth0.com/docs/secure/tokens/access-tokens/get-access-tokens){:target=_blank .external-link} for instructions on obtaining the Client ID and Client Secret from the application's **Settings** tab.